-Device that uses closed circuit television technology to magnify documents, books and other reading materials.
+A video magnifier uses closed-circuit television technology to magnify documents, books and other reading materials.
 This makes it easier for a person with low vision to read.

 Planning ahead for college

 College prep resources available through a school are an excellent means of getting a visually impaired student college ready.
 But not all students have access to similar programs.
-Fortunately, most high schools have guidance and career counselors who are available to help visually impaired students establish an individualized plan for employment (IPE).
+Some high school guidance and career counselors empower visually impaired students to establish an individualized plan for employment (IPE).